 Time Out says

-Can Ensemble’s intimate stage bring the scares in this stage adaptation of the classic ghost story?
+Ensemble’s intimate stage brings the scares with this classic ghost story

 |Venue name:||Ensemble Theatre|

 78 McDougall St